MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopting-cloud-update.md

 ## Benefits of using Cloud Update
 There are multiple benefits of using cloud update over common update management tools:
-- **Improved security currency**: In enterprise environments, a typical security currency hovers around **66%** when using traditional update management solutions.
-This percentage reflects the proportion of Microsoft 365 Apps that receive the latest security updates after each monthly "Patch Tuesday."
-However, when organizations use cloud update, this currency significantly improves, often exceeding **90%**.
-As a result, the overall security posture of the environment is enhanced, providing better protection against potential threats.
+- **Improved security currency**: With traditional update management, enterprise security currency is typically around 66%, indicating the percentage of Microsoft 365 Apps updated with the latest security updates.
+However, using cloud updates can boost this figure to over 90%, enhancing overall security and better safeguarding against threats.

-- **Increased reach**: Common update management tools are often limited by the boundary of a directory service.
-To manage devices, those must be joined into Active Directory and/or Microsoft Entra ID.
-With cloud update, you're breaking this barrier.
-Cloud update manages all Microsoft 365 Apps instances which have a Microsoft Entra user from your tenant signed in.
-It doesn't matter if the device is joined into Active Directory, Microsoft Entra ID, registered into Microsoft Entra ID, or remains in workgroup mode.
+- **Increased reach**: Traditional update tools require devices to join a directory service like Active Directory or Microsoft Entra ID.
+Cloud update overcomes this limitation, managing all Microsoft 365 Apps instances signed in with a Microsoft Entra user from your tenant, regardless of the device's directory membership.

 - **Leveraging the cloud**: As a true cloud-based service, cloud update isn't dependent on any on-premises infrastructure.
 Wherever the device is, if it can connect to the cloud, it can be serviced.

-- **Easy onboarding**: If a device is in scope of cloud update (elaborated later in this document), it automatically ignores any other Microsoft 365 Apps update management configuration.
-No need to detach the Microsoft 365 Apps from other management solutions first.
-If a device falls out-of-scope for cloud update, the previous control is restored.
-Cloud update only applies to Microsoft 365 Apps, everything else (for example, how updates for Windows or Edge are managed) remains the same.
-In summary, a device can be managed by two solutions at the same time without any conflicts.
+- **Easy onboarding**: Devices in scope of cloud update automatically bypass other Microsoft 365 Apps update configurations, with no need for detachment.
+If out-of-scope, previous controls are restored.
+Cloud update applies solely to Microsoft 365 Apps, leaving other app configurations unchanged.
+Thus, a device can be simultaneously managed by two solutions without conflict.

 ## Preparation
 ### Device targeting
-Cloud update currently supports two update channels: [Current Channel](../updates/overview-update-channels.md#current-channel-overview) and [Monthly Enterprise Channel](../updates/overview-update-channels.md#monthly-enterprise-channel-overview).
-Once enabled, cloud update will automatically create a profile for each update channel and enable them.
-Devices on one of the two update channels will then be automatically onboarded to the cloud update service.
-Excluded devices and devices on other update channels will be excluded and not onboarded.
-No automatic update channel change is performed.
-All devices remain on the update channels they had before the enablement of cloud update.
+Cloud update, supporting [Current Channel](../updates/overview-update-channels.md#current-channel-overview) and [Monthly Enterprise Channel](../updates/overview-update-channels.md#monthly-enterprise-channel-overview), automatically creates profiles and onboards devices on these channels once enabled.
+Devices on other channels or those excluded remain unaffected.
+No channel changes occur.

-We recommend that you check the [security update status](https://config.office.com/officeSettings/currency) page in the Microsoft 365 Apps admin center.
-Look at the **Update Status by channel** breakdown to quickly identify how many devices are on Current Channel and Monthly Enterprise Channel.
-All of those (minus exclusions) will be automatically onboarded.
+Check the [security update status](https://config.office.com/officeSettings/currency) page in the Microsoft 365 Apps admin center to identify device distribution across channels.
+All devices (except exclusions) on Current Channel and Monthly Enterprise channel will be onboarded.

 ### Network considerations
-To get a rough estimate on the potential network impact, review the number of devices on an outdated release, combined with the [download size for updates](/officeupdates/download-sizes-microsoft365-apps-updates).
-In doubt, check with your network team if the Office CDN is reachable and your network can handle the initial load.
-Devices which are on a current release won't perform an update until one is released.
+Estimate network impact by reviewing the [number of devices on an outdated release](https://config.office.com/officeSettings/currency) and the estimated [update download size](/officeupdates/download-sizes-microsoft365-apps-updates) per device.
+Consult your network team to ensure Office CDN accessibility and network capacity.
+Devices on a current release won't update until a new one is released.

-As updates are downloaded from the Office CDN, the update engine on the devices will make use of [Delivery Optimization](/windows/deployment/do/waas-delivery-optimization) if it's enabled (on by default).
-This can significantly reduce the network impact, as devices will share required source files in a peer-to-peer manner.
-If you have Configuration Manager running in your environment, consider enabling [Microsoft Connected Cache](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) to allow your servers to act as central caches for Delivery Optimization.
-If Delivery Optimization is disabled or not configured on devices, we recommend reviewing the documentation and enabling Delivery Optimization.
-This won't only benefit Microsoft 365 Apps, but also Windows, Teams, Edge, and Windows store Apps.
+Updates downloaded from Office CDN use [Delivery Optimization](/windows/deployment/do/waas-delivery-optimization), reducing network impact through peer-to-peer file sharing.
+If Configuration Manager is in use, consider enabling [Microsoft Connected Cache](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) for centralized caching.
+If Delivery Optimization is disabled, we recommend enabling it to benefit Microsoft 365 Apps, Windows, Teams, Edge, and Windows Store Apps.

-### Handling exclusions
+### Exclusions
-If you need or want to exclude certain devices from cloud update, ensure that those devices are Microsoft Entra joined or hybrid joined and [add those device objects to an Microsoft Entra ID group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
-Alternatively, you can also specify user objects and cloud update will exclude all devices which reported those user objects as the last active user.
-When using user objects, devices don't need to be Microsoft Entra joined or hybrid joined.
+To exclude devices from cloud update, add Microsoft Entra or hybrid joined devices to an [Entra ID group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
+Alternatively, specify user objects to exclude all devices with those users as the last active.
+User object exclusion doesn't require device joining.
+Common devices often excluded include Remote Desktop Service Hosts and non-persistent virtual machines.

 ### Prerequisites and permissions
-Review the list of [requirements](../admincenter/overview.md#how-to-get-to-the-admin-center) for using cloud update to ensure your devices meet the prerequisites and you have proper access to the Microsoft 365 Apps admin center.
-We recommend using the [Office Apps admin role](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles), as this role has the most restrictive set of permissions which still allows you to enable and configure cloud update.
+Ensure your devices meet the prerequisites for using cloud update by reviewing the [requirements](../admincenter/overview.md#how-to-get-to-the-admin-center).
+Network connectivity from your devices to the Microsoft 365 Apps admin center is necessary.
+The [Office Apps admin role](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) is recommended due to its restrictive permissions that still allow cloud update configuration and enablement.

 ## Enable Cloud Update
-After reviewing the benefits and the preparation section, let's enable cloud update.
+Once you've gone through the benefits and preparation steps, it's time to activate cloud update.

 1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com) with admin permissions.
 2. On the **Overview** page, you see a card labeled **Recommendation based on your tenant**.
 3. Select **Enable cloud**.
 4. Refresh the page.
-5.	**Cloud update** in the left navigation is now expandable and you can access an **Overview**, as well as the individual pages for **Current Channel** and **Monthly Enterprise Channel**.
+5. The **Cloud update** option in the left navigation is now expandable, providing access to an **Overview** and individual pages for both **Current Channel** and **Monthly Enterprise Channel**.

-## Configure Cloud Update
+## Review configuration of Cloud Update
-After enablement, we recommend that you review and adjust the configuration of the profiles and the overall service according to the needs of your organization.
+Once enabled, it's recommended to review and modify the configuration to fit your organization's requirements.

 ### Global Settings
 Navigate to **Cloud Update** > **Overview** and select the **Tenant Settings** tab.
-- **Exclusion windows**: Configure any required exclusion windows.
-During an exclusion window, no updates are deployed to devices.
-You can also scope an exclusion window to a group of device or user objects.
-If you use Microsoft Entra ID groups which contain devices, those must be Microsoft Entra joined, or hybrid joined.
+- **Exclusion windows**: Set up necessary exclusion windows during which no updates are deployed.
+These windows can be scoped to a group of devices or users.
+If using Microsoft Entra ID groups with device objects, they must be Microsoft Entra joined or hybrid joined.#

 - **Exclude groups**: Configure your exclusions.
 Those devices or user objects will always be excluded from cloud update.
-If you use Microsoft Entra ID groups which contain devices, those must be Microsoft Entra joined, or hybrid joined.
+If using Microsoft Entra ID groups with device objects, they must be Microsoft Entra joined or hybrid joined.

 ### Current Channel settings
 Navigate to **Cloud Update** > **Current** and select the **Settings** tab.
-- Deadline: The deadline determines the time which can pass between the first silent update attempt and the update engine prompting the user to close their Microsoft 365 Apps.
+- **Deadline**: The deadline specifies the duration from the initial silent update attempt to when the update engine prompts the user to close their Microsoft 365 Apps.
+A shorter deadline ensures that devices are applying the latest updates earlier, while a longer deadline reduces potential user ddisruption.

 ### Monthly Enterprise Channel settings
 Navigate to **Cloud Update** > **Monthly Enterprise** and select the **Settings** tab.
-- **Rollout waves**: You can choose not to use rollout waves, which will defer to an automatic wave rollout over a 4-day period.
-Alternatively, if you can configure custom rollout waves to control your update deployment across multiple days.
-For more information, review the documentation for about [custom rollout waves](../admincenter/cloud-update.md#monthly-enterprise-channel).
-Use Entry ID groups to configure waves and set the delay between each wave.
+- **Rollout waves**: By default, tenants with over 100 devices will have updates staggered across four days.
+However, you can establish up to four custom rollout waves for more control over update deployment.
+For details, refer to the [custom rollout waves](../admincenter/cloud-update.md#monthly-enterprise-channel) documentation.

-- **Update validation**: [Update validation](../admincenter/update-validation.md) is enabled by default when you configure custom rollout waves.
-This feature helps you in assessing if a new update is introducing any issues into your environment when it comes to the performance and of the Microsoft 365 Apps.
-We recommend using update validation, which will adjust your first wave to a seven-day delay.
-If you choose to not use the feature, you can opt out by clicking the **Opt out of update validation** link.
+- **Update validation**: When custom rollout waves are configured, [Update validation](../admincenter/update-validation.md) is enabled by default.
+This feature aids in evaluating the impact of new updates on the performance and stability of Microsoft 365 Apps.
+It's recommended to use update validation, which sets a seven-day delay for the first wave.
+If not desired, you can opt out via the **Opt out of update validation** link.

-- **Deadline**: The deadline determines the time which can pass between the first silent update attempt and the update engine prompting the user to close their Microsoft 365 Apps.
+- **Deadline**: The deadline specifies the duration from the initial silent update attempt to when the update engine prompts the user to close their Microsoft 365 Apps.
+A shorter deadline ensures that devices are applying the latest updates earlier, while a longer deadline reduces potential user ddisruption.

 ## Onboarding of devices
+With cloud updates enabled and configured, the service will now start to onboard devices.
+Here is how you can monitor this process by using the [**inventory**](https://config.office.com/officeSettings/inventory) in the Microsoft 365 Apps admin center.

-After enabling cloud update and reviewing the settings, it might take some time for the service to process all devices and pending changes.
-Navigate to **Inventory** > [**Show All Devices**](https://config.office.com/officeSettings/inventory/devices) and review the **Cloud Update Status** column.
-You'll start to see devices move to an **onboarding** state and eventually marked as **managed**.
-Devices that are part of an exclusion group will be marked as **excluded**.
+Go to **Inventory** > [**Show All Devices**](https://config.office.com/officeSettings/inventory/devices) and check the **Cloud Update Status** column.
+Devices will transition to an **onboarding** state before being labeled as **managed**.
+Devices in an exclusion group will be tagged as **excluded**.

-Devices will check in with the service multiple times a day.
-New devices that are already running the latest release for their update channel will remain in the onboarding state until the next update is released by Microsoft.
-Once there's a need to install an update, cloud update will perform three actions with the next check-in of the device:
+Devices check in with the service regularly.
+New devices on the latest release stay in the onboarding state until a new update is released.
+Upon update need, cloud update performs three actions:

-1. **Ignore other management solutions**: Cloud update will send commands to the update engine for Microsoft 365 Apps to ignore other update instructions on the device.
-For example, for a device managed by Configuration Manager, the update engine will start ignoring update commands from Configuration Manager.
+1. **Take control over Microsoft 365 Apps updates**: Commands are sent to the device and its Microsoft 365 Apps update engine to ignore other update instructions.

-1. **Trigger the update on the device**: The device will download, extract, and apply the update.
-If Microsoft 365 Apps are running, the deadline setting will be used to determine when to prompt the user.
+2. **Trigger the device update**: The device downloads, extracts, and applies the update.
+If Microsoft 365 Apps are running, the deadline setting determines when to prompt the user.

-1. **Onboarding to managed**: The **Cloud Update Status** in inventory will change from **Onboarding** to **Managed by**, reflecting that update management has been transferred to cloud update.
+3. **Update status from onboarding to managed**: The **Cloud Update Status** changes from **Onboarding** to **Managed by**, indicating the transfer of update management to cloud update.

 ## Update flow
 This section provides more information about how cloud update delivers updates to your devices and what you can expect as an admin.